hadley/adv-r/Rcpp.md

 * [C++ Annotations](http://www.icce.rug.nl/documents/cplusplus/cplusplus.html), aimed at" knowledgeable users of C (or any other language using a C-like grammar, like Perl or Java) who would like to know more about, or make the transition to, C++"

 * [Algorithm Libraries](http://www.cs.helsinki.fi/u/tpkarkka/alglib/k06/), which provides a more technical, but still precise, description of important STL concepts.
 (Follow the links under notes)

+## Acknowledgements

+I'd like to thank the Rcpp-mailing list for many helpful conversations, particularly Romain Francois and Dirk Eddelbuettel who have not only provided detailed answers to many of my questions, but have been incredibly responsive at improving Rcpp.
+This chapter would not have been possible without JJ Allaire; he encouraged me to learn C++ and then answered many of my dumb questions along the way.